melexis/warnings-plugin/README.rst

 If not configured, ``.gitlab-ci.yml`` will be used as a fallback path.

 You can customize the description with ``"cq_description_template"``, see `configuration file to pass options`_.
 Its value should be a template for Python's |string.Template|_.
-The template should contain ``$description`` and has access to all environment variables, e.g. ``$HOME``.
+The template has access to all environment variables, e.g. ``$HOME``, and other variables that depend on the checker type:

-This template functionality differs from the Polyspace checker.
-With the Polyspace checker, you can create custom descriptions using $-placeholders, which can represent environment variables or column titles from your TSV file.
+Polyspace
+  Any field of a Polyspace defect can be included by using the corresponding `column title <Exporting Polyspace Results>`_ in lowercase as the variable name.
+  The default template is ``Polyspace: $check``

+Other
+  The template should contain ``$description``, which is the default.

 =======================
 Issues and New Features